dreikanter/ruby-bookmarks/README.md

 - [Mustache](https://github.com/defunkt/mustache) — Logic-less Ruby templates.
 A framework-agnostic way to render logic-free views.
 - [HAML](http://haml.info/) — Haml (HTML abstraction markup language) is based on one primary principle: markup should be beautiful.
 It’s not just beauty for beauty’s sake either; Haml accelerates and simplifies template creation down to veritable haiku.
+- [Slim](https://github.com/slim-template/slim) A templating lang that reduce the syntax to the essential parts without becoming cryptic.

 ### Testing